A reported billion-euro settlement in the Vattenfall case could bring a nuclear saga to an end

 |Current arbitrator appointments||7 (3 as chair or sole)|

 Headquartered in Philadelphia, Morgan Lewis & Bockius featured in some of the early editions of the GAR 100, thanks to the work of former partner Mark Bravin for sovereign states on several high-profile investment disputes.
 The practice was also supported by Don Wallace Jr, a former White House counsel from the George W Bush administration.

-However, the firm dropped out of the 100 in 2011 as that team moved to Winston & Strawn.
-It makes a re-entry this time around thanks to the arrival of partner Sabine Konrad in Frankfurt.
+However, the firm dropped out of the GAR 100 in 2011 after that team moved to Winston & Strawn.
+It returned to the ranking in 2020 following the arrival of partner Sabine Konrad in Frankfurt.

 Other names to know include partners Peter Sharp and David Waldron (who formerly worked with Konrad at Dewey & LeBoeuf).
 Dmitry Ivanov in Moscow and Wendy Tan in Singapore also practise commercial arbitration.

 The core arbitration team is in Frankfurt, London, Moscow and Singapore.
-The firm has 31 offices globally, 17 of which are home to its arbitration practice, including in China, Japan and Kazakhstan.
+The firm has 31 offices globally, 17 of which field arbitration lawyers, including in China, Japan and Kazakhstan.

 Who uses it?